rfourquet/SafeREPL.jl/README.md

   Good opportunity for opening ticket/issues in the corresponding projects :)
   In the meantime, this can be mitigated by the use of `$`.

+* It should be clear that using `BigInt` and `BigFloat` for literals instead of `Int` and `Float64` can make some function calls quite more expensive, time-wise and memory-wise.
+So `SafeREPL` just offers a different trade-off than the default Julia REPL, it's not a panacea.

 * float literals are stored as `Float64` in the Julia AST, meaning that information can be lost:

 ```julia